 While it is a good idea to understand the requirements as soon as you decide on a location, filing too early can lead to a license expiring before the big day.
 It may be best to schedule the time to apply to coincide with your planned wedding date.

-Finally, remember always to make sure that the spelling and the dates on the marriage license application are correct.
-Your license will be invalid if you misspell the names.
-Fortunately, this does not nullify your marriage, but you will have to re-file the paperwork within 30-60 days of discovering the error.
+Finally, remember always to make sure that the information, spelling, and the dates on the marriage license application are correct.
+Your license may be invalid if you misspell the names.
+Fortunately, this may not nullify your marriage, but you may have to re-file the paperwork, or jump through other hoops, within a short window of time after discovering the error.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.